 MCL Tear Treatment in Preston Woods, MO

 MCL Tear Treatment in Preston Woods, MO.
-Experiencing an MCL tear may be painful and distressing, affecting your everyday activities and ability to do the things you love most.
-At Axes Physical Therapy, we recognize the difficulties you encounter and are dedicated to delivering the support and specialized care required to achieve full recovery from your MCL tear in Preston Woods, MO.
-Our expert team of skilled Preston Woods, MO physical therapists focuses on creating customized treatment strategies tailored to your unique injury, goals, and the lifestyle you want to return to.
-With our all-encompassing method and modern facilities, we support you throughout your recovery process.
-Contact us online, schedule an appointment, or reach out to the nearest Axes location and let us assist you in returning to the activities you love.
+Experiencing an MCL tear is often painful and worrying, impacting your daily routines and favorite activities.
+At Axes Physical Therapy, we understand the challenges you face and are dedicated to delivering the support and specialized care required to achieve full recovery from your MCL tear in Preston Woods, MO.
+Our dedicated team of experienced Preston Woods, MO physical therapists focuses on creating customized treatment strategies specifically designed for your unique injury, aspirations, and desired lifestyle.
+With our comprehensive approach and state-of-the-art facilities, we guide you through every step of your recovery journey.
+Contact us online, schedule an appointment, or call your local Axes facility and let us help you get back to doing what you love most.

 Anatomy of an MCL Tear

-The MCL is located on the inner side of the knee, linking the femur (thighbone) to the tibia (shinbone).
-The MCL is vital for knee stability, particularly against forces that push the knee inward.
-An MCL tear is when the ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.
+The MCL is located on the inner side of the knee, connecting the femur (thighbone) to the tibia (shinbone).
+The MCL is essential for stabilizing the knee, particularly against forces that push the knee inward.
+An MCL tear is when the ligament is overstretched or torn, often due to sports injuries, direct impacts, or sudden twisting movements.

 Functions of the MCL in Knee Stability